GrKoR/ac_python_logger/README.md

 - `4.4` is temperature value

 ## How to ignore ping messages? ##
-AUX HVAC sends ping-request every 3 seconds and wifi-module responses to it.
+AUX HVAC sends ping-request every 3 seconds and wifi-module responds to it.
 These messages are flood your log and gives you no sufficient information.
-To avoid it you can switch off the ping messages capturing.
+By default the script ignores ping messages.

-Just set `-g` parameter of the script.
+In case you need to capture ping messages, set `-g` parameter of the script.
 ```
-py ac_logger.py -i 192.168.50.12 -p MyCo0lPas$word -g
+python ac_logger.py -i 192.168.50.12 -p MyCo0lPas$word -g
 ```

-This will disable ping messages saving.
+This will enable ping messages saving.

 ## The results ##